dominikgrabinski/twitter2/README.md

 # twitter
-program Twitter:
+simple Twitter program:

-4 klasy:
+4 Class:
 - User
 - Comment
 - Message
 - Tweet

-Program daje możliwość:
+This program allows:

-- logowania się bądź rejestracja nowego użytkownika
+- log or register new User
-- edycji użytkownika
+- edit exsist User
-- wysyłania wiadomości do innych użytkowników
+- send message to another User
-- wyświetlanie Tweetów danego użytkownika
+- show all Tweets from all Users on main page
-- wyświetlania wszystkich Tweetów na stronie głównej wraz z komentarzami
+- show all Tweets from one User